Administering STAR funding

 Consent for each event is not required, provided that:

-- the school has the consent of parents or caregivers for a student's participation in a STAR funded course (1 or more events)
+- the school has the consent of parents or caregivers for a student's participation in a STAR-funded course (one or more events)

 - parents, caregivers and whānau are provided with the required information about each event.

 A school may choose to appoint a STAR Coordinator to administer the use of STAR funding in the school.
 It would be appropriate for this person to report to the Senior Leader responsible for Curriculum in the school.